Scandinavian Defense: Interactive Plans, Main Lines & Model Games

 Is the Scandinavian Defense aggressive?

-Is the Scandinavian actually bad because Black brings the queen out early?
+Is the Scandinavian actually bad because Black develops the queen early?

 What is the main line of the Scandinavian Defense?